Zimandu Nou

 Zimandu Nou (Zimándújfalu) is a commune located in Arad County, Romania, is situated in the Arad Plateau and it stretches over 7430 hectares.

 Administration

 It is composed of three villages:

 Population

-According to the last census, the population of the commune counts 4476 inhabitants, out of which 63.31% are Romanians, 34.31% Hungarians, 1,89% Roms, 0,2% Germans and 0,3% are of other or undeclared nationalities.
+According to the 2011 census, the population of the commune counts 4476 inhabitants, out of which 63.31% are Romanians, 34.31% Hungarians, 1,89% Roms, 0,2% Germans and 0,3% are of other or undeclared nationalities.

 History

 The first documentary record of Zimandu Nou dates back to 1913.
 Andrei Șaguna was attested documentarily in 1855, while Zimandcuz in 1743.

 Zimandu Nou is a village located in the north of Arad City the capital of Arad County (close to Arad City - linked to it by trains and buses - public services) on the main road to Oradea.
 Zimandu Nou (Zimandujfalu in Hungarian) was founded in 1853 on the Zimand puszta.
 Area: 74,3 km2.
 Population: 4,489 (2002).

 The installing of the Habsburg rule (1687) marks the beginning of urban planning in Arad City.
 German colonists and the Serb frontier guard troops essentially contributed to this.
 The maps drawn by the middle of the 18th century show four sectors of the town: the fortress, the withdrawal region (retirade), the "German town" and the "Serb town".
 Evolution of town planning stopped in second half of the century.
 There are to major reasons to this: the Serb emigration to Russia and, more important, the orders coming from Vienna that prohibited any construction near the old fortress.
 After the new fortress got into construction, beside the old interdiction a new problem occurred.
 Austrian Empress Maria Theresa of Austria planned to have the whole population and town of Arad moved to the Zimand puszta (or praedium), mostly uninhabited during the 18th century and until 1852.
 Vienna gave up the plan in 1781.

 The inhabitants are today mostly Hungarians and Romanians living together in three villages.

 Zimandu Nou (Zimándújfalu in Hungarian) was founded in 1850 by 1,032 farmers from Csernovics-Ujfalu, Arad County.
 They were originally from Northern Hungary, from the Nograd county and were cultivating tobacco.
 As there were troubling relations with the farmers since 1848 (it is rumored that the landlord of Csernovics Ujfalu, Csernovics Péter, in fact lost his property on a card game), the new landlord decided to dismantle the tobacco growing community, the farmers moving to the Zimand pusta, forming the village of Zimandul Nou in 1852.